Okeke-Divine/Okeke-Divine/README.md

 # Hi there! 👋 I'm Okeke Divine-Vessel

 Welcome to my GitHub profile!
-I'm a passionate full-stack web developer enthusiastic about crafting robust web solutions and creating delightful user experiences.
-With expertise in React, PHP and Django, I love diving into new technologies and turning ideas into reality.
+I am a full-stack web developer with a passion for creating robust and user-friendly web applications.
+I have experience working with React, PHP, and Django, and I am always eager to learn new technologies.

 ## 🚀 Portfolio
 Explore my [portfolio](https://okekedivine.vercel.app/) to see my latest projects and delve into my coding journey.
 From UI/UX design to backend development, I strive for excellence in every aspect of my work.